 3.4.
 Removal (almost) of boilers from the scheme (only non-condensing boilers can be upgraded under new rules)

 3.1.
 Changes to qualifying benefits

-The Government is planning to remove a number of disability benefits from the new scheme.
-They also intend to include Housing Benefit and also Pension Credit Savings Credit in the new phase.
+The Government removed a number of disability benefits from the new scheme.
+They also added Housing Benefit and also Pension Credit Savings Credit in the new phase.

 3.2.
 Changes to the number of measures to be installed under Local Authority Flexible Energy

 During ECO3 energy companies were allowed to use a maximum of 25% of their obligation through Local Authority Flexible Energy rules (Local Authority Flexible Energy is often called LA Flex).
 Local Authority Flexible Energy allows councils to set their own eligibility criteria and they do this through publishing a statement of intent for flexible energy and the rules help households that don’t claim benefits access funding.